Lipinski holds off Newman in 3rd District primary challenge

-Considered to be one of the most conservative Democrats in Congress, Lipinski narrowly bear progressive newcomer Marie Newman.
+Considered to be one of the most conservative Democrats in Congress, Lipinski narrowly beat progressive newcomer Marie Newman.

 As of 5:30 a.m., Lipinski had 45,079 votes and Newman had 43,515 votes with 95.2 percent of the precincts reporting.